All Episodes

 One thing you've forgotten is that every labor union contract in the country is tied to the minimum wage.

-So if the minimum wage goes up seventy-five cents, every labor union contract in the country goes up seventy-five cents.
+So if the minimum wage goes up 75 cents, every labor union contract in the country goes up 75 cents.

-Yeah, and that's the health benefits are tied to it.
+Yeah, and that's the best health benefits are tied to it.

-And the other thing is is that places like McDonald's, which might let you work thirty hours a week, uh and instead require you to work fifty hours a week, they'll pay you the time and a half to avoid paying benefits.
+And the other thing is, is that places like McDonald's, which might let you work 30 hours a week and instead require you to work 50 hours a week, they'll pay you the time and a half to avoid paying benefits.

-You know, people that do pay benefits will make you work fifty hours instead of thirty-five.
+You know, people that do pay benefits will make you work 50 hours instead of 35.

-And there's uh that's uh the no question there is a ratchet effect, especially for the person, and here's the other poor person that is getting hammered by this deal is if you're making fifty cents more, you you you got a job, you don't have any skills, and so you or you're low skilled worker, so you get a job, and uh you know what, you're pretty good and uh you seem like you've got the ability to be trained and work your way up into the company, maybe become a supervisor or something along those lines.
+And here's the other poor person that is getting hammered by this deal: if you're making 50 cents more, you got a job, you don't have any skills, or you're a low-skilled worker, so you get a job, and you know what, you're pretty good, and you seem like you've got the ability to be trained and work your way up into the company, maybe become a supervisor or something along those lines.

-So they give you a a fifty cent or a dollar or a dollar fifty an hour wage hike and they raise the rate right below you now what happens.
+So they give you a 50 cent or a dollar or $1.50 an hour wage hike, and they raise the rate right below you.

-Now you're not gonna you you want you want to stay that dollar fifty ahead of the person that just came in the door because now you've got some experience and you've got some talents.
+Now you're not going to, you want to stay that $1.50 ahead of the person that just came in the door because now you've got some experience and you've got some talents.

 It goes all the way up.

-So even though that person maybe isn't minimum wage, they're not that far above it to where they're they're in any shape of uh financial strength.
+So even though that person maybe isn't minimum wage, they're not that far above it to where they're in any shape of financial strength.

 So they're getting hurt too.

-And one thing you mentioned your brother was Rut Rush's uh data tabulator.
+And one thing, you mentioned your brother was Rush's data tabulator.

 Yeah, yeah.

-Well, Rush always says that only forty-two other men uh occupy the office with George W. Bush.
+Well, Rush always says that only 42 other men occupied the office with George W. Bush.

-Well, actually only forty-one men occupied it because Cleveland was both the twenty-second and the twenty-fourth president.
+Well, actually, only 41 men occupied it because Cleveland was both the 22nd and the 24th president.

 Take care, Tom.